 Maximize your study time by watching Sketchy Medical videos while you are eating instead of watching TV.
 Consider Sketchy videos as a form of low-stress studying that you can do while taking a break from the high-stress exercise of getting through UWorld blocks or the monotony of wading through First Aid or Pathoma chapters.

 4 | Maintain Your Performance in Your Medical School Courses

 It is both natural and wise to spend the bulk of your mental energy on studying for USMLE Step 1 instead of your medical school’s block exams.
-This is especially true if your medical school has a pass/fail grading system for the pre-clinical years.
+This is especially true if your medical school has a pass/fail grading system for the preclinical years.
 However, you still have to pass your exams and complete your other commitments.

-Your first pass will likely be mentally exhausting and it is natural to be demoralized by both your poor performance and the perception that you are only absorbing a fraction of the “fire hose” of information.
-Just know that all your hard work will pay off and that the second (or even third) time you go through UFAPS, your scores will be much improved and you will surprise yourself with how much you actually picked up the first time around.
-Good luck!
+Your first pass will likely be mentally exhausting, and it is natural to feel demoralized by both your poor performance and the perception that you are only absorbing a fraction of the “fire hose” of information.
+Know that all your hard work will pay off and that the second (or even third) time you go through UFAPS, your scores will be much improved, and you will surprise yourself with how much you actually picked up the first time around.

 If your USMLE Step 1 practice test scores aren’t where you want them to be, don’t leave it up to chance.
 Med School Insiders offers premium tutoring for Step 1 in addition to other medical school courses and exams.
 Our tutors excelled on the test themselves and utilized the tried and true Med School Insiders methodology.
 Ultimately, that means a significantly smoother study experience, reduced test anxiety, and a passing score.